Balete Drive: Route description

-The avenue is classified as a national tertiary road of the DPWH's Philippine highway network.
+Balete Drive is considered a national tertiary road of the Philippine highway network.

 History

-Balete Drive was named after a gargantuan balete tree that used to stand in the middle of the road.
-The road, although the exact construction date is unknown, had been cemented and asphalted and became a main thoroughfare during the regime of President Ferdinand Marcos in the early 1970s.
+Balete Drive was named after a massive balete tree that used to stand in the middle of the road.
+Although the exact construction date of the road is unknown, it was cemented and asphalted and became a main thoroughfare during the regime of President Ferdinand Marcos in the early 1970s.
 There are several Spanish houses in the area, including the famous 200-year-old "Centennial House", which supports the claim that Balete Drive has been in use since the late Spanish era towards the end of the 19th century.

 Urban legend

 In the past, the street was lined with large balete trees that darkened the area considerably and made it appear "frightening" to some Manila residents.
-In Pinoy folklore, balete trees are believed to be a "home for spirits and mysterious creatures".
+In Philippine folklore, balete trees are believed to be a "home for spirits and mysterious creatures".
 Various legends and folklore have circulated since the 1950s that the street was haunted.